Basic build settings

 Base directory: optional field for linking monorepos or sites built from a subdirectory of a repository.
 It specifies the directory that our buildbot changes to before starting a build.
 It’s where our build system checks for dependency management files such as

 .nvmrc.
 If not set, the base directory defaults to the root of the repository.

 npm run build.
-Visit the common configurations doc to learn about typical settings for popular tools and architectures.
+The build command runs in the Bash shell, allowing you to add Bash-compatible syntax to the command.
+Visit the frameworks doc to learn about typical settings for popular tools.

 site, the publish directory should include the